mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/trusted-vs-untrusted-impl.md

 + a **string** representing the **certificate** (boundary `[in]`) and the size associated with it.
 + a **boolean** to **keep the server up**.

-All strings are `const` because we only need to read them.
+The boundary is `in` because we only need to read them.

 !!! note